 - Enter Next.

-- Run your app to verify installation of the SDK and make sure the app is communicating with Google servers.
+- Run your app to verify the installation of the SDK and make sure the app is communicating with Google servers.

 - Click Finish.
 (Alternatively, click Skip this step if you want to complete app setup at a later time.)

-If you know how to add a website to Google analytics, this will all be fairly familiar.
+If you know how to add a website to Google Analytics, this will all be fairly familiar.

 GA4 SEO and Data Analytics

-These extra IDs alongside the Google analytics tracking ID allow for users to differentiate their main data streams and Google analytics events for maximum effect.
+These extra IDs alongside the Google Analytics tracking ID allow users to differentiate their main data streams and Google analytics events for maximum effect.
 It’s actually more useful than receiving a combined read-out of all the various data streams bundled together.
 From a search engine optimisation research, UI or UX perspective, it is also great for identifying the user responsiveness on each platform or app type.

 For our website, we implemented GA4.
 Particularly with the blog section, Google analytics WordPress tracking can help us identify where our different client’s apps are doing worse than their website, where the main clicks are headed, where they exit in terms of a purchase journey etc.